THE INSTITUTIONAL REVIEW BOARD

 You must create an account at CITI by clicking “Register.”
 Select “University of Alaska Fairbanks” as your organization and proceed with registration.
 (All UAS faculty, staff and students should affiliate with UAF during CITI registration.)

 IRB Exemption Categories

 To qualify for exemption, research must fall under at least one category of exemption.
 Most anthropological, behavioral and educational research qualifies for exemption categories 1 and/or 2.
-If you are applying for exemption, you must include Form 2 in your protocol submission.

 1. Educational Research